rickgennis/managebackups/src/managebackups.1.md

 : Use *PROFILE* for the current run.

 **--save**
-: Save the currently specified settings (everything on the command line) with the specified title.
+: Save the currently specified settings (everything on the command line) with the specified profile name.

 **-0**
 : Provide a summary of backups.